Max de Waal: Loans

 In January 2022, De Waal extended his contract with Ajax but immediately went out on loan to bottom of the table side PEC Zwolle.
 He made his debut for the side on 5 February 2022, replacing Mustafa Saymak in the 81st minute of a 1–1 home draw against NEC.
 De Waal made seven appearances for PEC – all as a substitute – as the club suffered relegation to the Eerste Divisie at the end of the season.

 On 24 June 2022, after returning to Ajax, De Waal was sent on a one-season loan to Eerste Divisie club ADO Den Haag.
 He made his ADO debut under new head coach Dirk Kuyt on the first matchday of the 2022–23 season, starting in midfield in a resounding 4–0 defeat against recently relegated Heracles Almelo; all goals fell in the first half.
 On 28 August, De Waal scored his first goal for the club against his parent club Jong Ajax, adding an assist to help ADO to a 4–0 home win.
 Following Kuyt's dismissal in November 2022, De Waal was utilised less frequently and mainly appeared as a substitute during his successor Dick Advocaat's tenure during the latter part of the season.
 De Waal scored twice in 21 appearances for ADO, before returning to Ajax in June 2023.

 Willem II

 On 12 July 2023, De Waal signed a three-year contract with Eerste Divisie club Willem II.
 He made his competitive debut for the club on the first matchday of the season, starting in a 1–1 away draw against FC Eindhoven on 13 August.
 On 6 October, he scored his first goal for the Tricolores in a 4–2 league victory against De Graafschap after coming on as a second-half substitute.

 On 2 September 2024, De Waal joined VVV-Venlo on a season-long loan from Willem II.
 He returned to his parent club at the end of the season.

+In January 2026, De Waal's contract with Willem II was terminated by mutual consent, six months before its scheduled expiry.
+He had not featured in the matchday squad in the preceding months, with his final appearance for the club coming in August 2025.